Skip to main content

 “Look what I found.”
 He waved an old notebook in front of her as she gasped.

 “Our scrapbook?”
 She snatched it excitedly.
 Back when they were teens, they used to cut out cinema stars and cricketers out of newspapers discarded in the store room and paste pictures in this scrapbook.
 They knew if Jyatha Moshai or Aniruddha got an inkling of this growing interest in cinema stars, they would be scolded, so the scrapbook was hidden in a trunk in Batuk’s room with his old, discarded toys.
 In the afternoon, they would often sit around gossiping about what they read in some magazine or which film came to the theatre.
 Once, when they were fourteen, Batuk had bunked school with some of the boys to watch the matinee show of a Shah Rukh Khan movie in the theatre.
 All was well until he was spotted with his cycle in the Ghat by Binoy.
-What followed was not only being beaten by his father and rebuked by everyone but also Binoy pointing a finger at Bondita for being aware of his atrocities and not informing anyone.
+What followed was not only being beaten by his father and rebuked by everyone, but also Binoy pointing a finger at Bondita for being aware of his atrocities and not informing anyone.
 That day, even Aniruddha was disappointed with her as if she were the one who did not make it to school.
-Batuk’s brief stint of cycling to school stopped in a month.
+Batuk’s brief stint of cycling to school lasted a month.

 “Koeli told me your radio stopped working.”
 Batuk jolted her out of her thoughts.